wendyliga/Laravel-Deployment-Shared-Hosting-without-SSH/README.md

-# Laravel-Deployment-Shared-Hosting-without-SSH
+# Laravel Deployment Shared Hosting
-Laravel Deployment Shared Hosting without SSH
+Laravel Deployment Shared Hosting with or without SSH

+## Without SSH
-## Laravel 5.5
+### Laravel 5.5

 1. Compress your Laravel Project and upload it to Root of your Shared Hosting
 2.